gabriel22l/Unity-Interactive-Museum-Prototype/README.md

 ### Dependency Management

 Managers are intentionally not implemented as singletons.
 Serialized references live on prefab-level objects, keeping scene setup minimal and system dependencies explicit.
-A `PlayerContext` object acts as a lightweight access point for subsystems that need cross-system references (inventory, health, UI, audio).
+A `PlayerContext` object centralizes player-related system references, allowing external systems to access what they need — inventory, health, UI — without direct dependencies on individual player components.

 ---